 Chris Rock and Adam Sandler play the predictably ridiculous fathers of two engaged lovebirds.
 Joining their interracial families and cultures would be fodder enough for the veteran comics to mine, but these two dads take it over the top with their rivalry.
 By the time "the week of" the wedding is over, will they kiss and make up?

-17. Fun Mom Dinner
+17 Fun Mom Dinner

 A zany group of moms out on the town gets into enough harmless trouble to cure their need for freedom for a long, long time.
 If you're fantasizing about how a night away from your kiddo might go,

 About Time, a British comedy about a young man (Domhnall Gleeson) who learns about the family gift of traveling through time.
 He uses his newfound talent to snag a lovely lady (played by Rachel McAdams), with unexpected results (okay, so, they totally are expected; it's a rom-com after all).
+19 Eat Pray Love

 Eat Pray Love could only succeed with Julia Roberts and that iconic smile.
 Only Roberts could make me watch a closeup of someone slurping spaghetti and sigh with satisfaction.
 It helps that her love interest is swoon-worthy Javier Bardem.
 Oh, that accent!
+20 One Last Thing

 Tearjerker alert: Talented actor Wendell Pierce shines as a father reunited with his long-lost adult daughter (played by Jurnee Smollett-Bell).
 The early plot twist is that she's dealing with a serious illness.
 You will want to grab some tissues for this one.

-21. The Lake House
+21 The Lake House

 I'll admit I'm biased toward any movie starring both Keanu Reeves and Sandra Bullock (my romantic comedy king and queen, truly).
 An architect and a doctor and fall in love while writing each other letters at the same lake house, never knowing they're writing across the distance of two years, 2004 and 2006.
 Time travel, but make it literary.

-The Academy Awards where the hosts flubbed the Best Picture Award (they gave it to La La Land when it was supposed to go to Moonlight) went down in history as one of the most embarrassing televised mistakes.
+Academy Awards where the hosts flubbed the Best Picture Award (they gave it to La La Land when it was supposed to go to Moonlight) went down in history as one of the most embarrassing televised mistakes.
 But no bones about it, the gorgeous cinematography and writing in the Mahershala Ali-led film breaks your heart and puts it back together at the same time in this moving film.
 The story of a young man learning to accept himself through the love of an adopted father is perfect.
 23 Tall Girl

 Even if you're years removed from being in high school, you'll still relate to this teen-centered movie about a high school girl who finds the beauty in standing out when all she wants to do is fit in.
 Throw in a love triangle, prom dates, and it has everything a girl (of any age) could want in a chick flick.
 But the premise is original enough for it to feel refreshing.

-24. The Competition
+24 The Competition

 The Competition stars Chris Klein and Thora Birch, who were both mainstays in coming-of-age '90s films.
 A jaded blogger who believes she has the key to avoiding heartbreak (break up in six months or less) meets a charmer who tries to convince her that love can't be contained by her rules.
 The competition that ensues between them is silly, but cute nonetheless.